 - A miscalculated due date, as the levels change during pregnancy

-- hCG (Human chorionic gonadotropin hormone).
-This is a hormone made by the placenta.
+- hCG (Human chorionic gonadotropin hormone),

 Abnormal test results for AFP and other markers may show a need for more testing.
 An ultrasound can usually confirm the dates of the pregnancy.
 It is also used to look at the baby’s spine and other body parts for defects.
 An amniocentesis may be needed for accurate diagnosis.